Dalvin Cook Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- Cook's 72.3 rushing yards per game in his six career matchups against the Packers are 11.2 fewer yards than his over/under in Sunday's game.
+- Over his six career matchups against the Packers, Cook averaged 72.3 rushing yards per game, 12.2 fewer yards than his over/under in Sunday's game.

-- In three of six games versus the Packers Cook has rushed for a touchdown, and he had multiple TDs in two of those three games.
+- Cook had a rushing touchdown in three games against the Packers, and had multiple TDs in two of those games.

-- The Packers have the NFL's 14th-ranked defense against the run, surrendering 107.2 yards per game.
+- The Packers give up 107.2 yards per game on the ground, the NFL's 14th-ranked rush defense.

-- This season the Packers are ranked 12th in the league in rushing touchdowns allowed (eight).
+- The Vikings are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (eight this year).

 Recent Performances

-- In last week's matchup with the Chargers, Cook picked up 94 yards on 24 carries while scoring one touchdown on the ground.
+- In last week's matchup with the Chargers, Cook ran for 94 yards on 24 carries while scoring one touchdown on the ground.

 Cook's Minnesota Teammates